 - Smoking raises blood pressure, which can cause hypertension (high blood pressure) – a risk factor for heart attacks and stroke.

 - Couples who smoke are more likely to have fertility problems than couples who are non-smokers.

-I offer a two session intervention to stop smoking.
-If there are underlying emotional reasons for you smoking then these will need to be dealt with first, and will take longer than two sessions.
+I offer a two-session intervention to stop smoking.
+If there are underlying emotional reasons for your smoking then these will need to be dealt with first and will take longer than two sessions.
 Most people, however, only require two sessions.

 Is smoking addictive?
 Yes.
 The nicotine within a cigarette is highly addictive but the nicotine only stays in the body for 48-72 hours.
-After this time the addiction moves from chemical to psychological and this is why hypnosis is so effective as it deals with the habit of smoking, which is the learnt behaviour within the unconscious mind.
+After this time the addiction moves from chemical to psychological and this is why hypnosis is so effective as it deals with the habit of smoking, which is the learned behavior within the unconscious mind.

 A person who smokes 20 cigarettes a day is spending £2727 a year and wasting 487 hours on smoking!
-Complaining there’s not enough hours in the day?
+Complaining there are not enough hours in the day?
 Then stop smoking.
-Give yourself nearly a £3000 a year payrise by stopping smoking!
+Give yourself nearly a £3000 a year pay rise by stopping smoking!